If you had to choose between teaching your child empathy or helping her study for tomorrow’s math test, which would you choose?

 As families, we have a moral imperative to rethink how we teach kids to care in a more hurried, complex, and data-driven world.
 In fact, individual and societal success depends on our ability to do so.

-Through parent coaching, empathy is one of eight core abilities I help parents understand and nurture at home.
 Below are ways you can start today to foster empathy in your child!

 Students from Bainbridge High School in Washington State chose the photo, words, and quote for the above EMPATHY banner — one of seven that hang in the hallways of their school to remind all students of the core abilities that matter most to their development and wellbeing.